saeed-abdullah/saeed-abdullah.github.io/publications.markdown

 * Dror Ben-Zeev, Rui Wang, Saeed Abdullah, Rachel Brian, Emily Scherer, Lisa Mistler, Marta Hauser, John Kane, Andrew Campbell, Tanzeem Choudhury. <a href="#">Mobile Behavioral Sensing in Outpatients and Inpatients with Schizophrenia</a>. <em>Psychiatric Services</em>. <em>In Press</em>.

-* Saeed Abdullah. <a href="https://dl.acm.org/citation.cfm?id=2801657">Towards circadian computing: a sensing & intervention framework for BodyClock friendly technology</a>. <em>In Proceedings of the 2015 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2015 ACM International Symposium on Wearable Computers</em> (<a href="http://ubicomp.org/ubicomp2015/">UbiComp 2015</a>).
+* Saeed Abdullah. <a href="https://dl.acm.org/citation.cfm?id=2801657">Towards circadian computing: a sensing & intervention framework for BodyClock friendly technology</a>. <em>In Adjunct Proceedings of the 2015 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2015 ACM International Symposium on Wearable Computers</em> (<a href="http://ubicomp.org/ubicomp2015/">UbiComp 2015</a>).

 * Elizabeth L. Murnane, Saeed Abdullah, Mark Matthews, Tanzeem Choudhury, and Geri Gay. <a href ="https://dl.acm.org/citation.cfm?id=2807522">Social (media) jet lag: How usage of social technology can modulate and reflect circadian rhythms</a>. <em>In Proceedings of the 2015 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2015 ACM International Symposium on Wearable Computers</em> (<a href="http://ubicomp.org/ubicomp2015/">UbiComp 2015</a>).